mainmatter/mainmatter.com/src/posts/2024-06-17-shipping-is-a-state-of-mind.md

 tags: [process]
 bio: "Marco Otte-Witte"
 description:
-  "Marco Otte-Witte explains how for the leading teams in the industry shipping is a permanent state rather than an occasional event."
+  "Marco Otte-Witte explains how, for the leading teams in the industry, shipping is a permanent state rather than an occasional event."
 og:
   image: /assets/images/posts/2024-06-17-shipping-is-a-state-of-mind/og-image.png
 tagline: